defx/dynamo/README.md

 ### x-class

 Use to bind an object in state to one or more classes on the element.
-Object keys declare a class name, and will be applied to the element dependent on whether the corresponding value is truthy or falsy.

 Let's say that we want to include a sliding navigation menu on our website, we could initially render the menu at the foot of the page so that it is...

-1. part of the initial HTMl payload
+- part of the initial HTMl payload
-2. accessible without JavaScript
+- accessible without JavaScript
-3. out of the way of the main content
+- out of the way of the main content

 Our hamburger button will simply be initialised with a fragment link so that clicking it will simply scroll the page down the where the menu starts.